ioBanker/docs/whitepaper.md

 From this daily budget, block production as well as for project funding are made.
 Of course, the BTS holders have the choice and need to approve BTS tokens leaving the working budget.

-## Block Production (Witnesses)
+## Witnesses
 Block production comes at a cost for running and maintaining equipment.
 BitShares Blockchain acknowledges this fact by rewarding block producers in core BTS tokens per produced block.
 Depending on the valuation of BTS, the committee can modify the amount of BTS rewarded per block.
 As of Q1/2018, each block is rewarded with 1 BTS.
 Those BTS are taken from the working budget.

-## Project Funding (Workers)
+## Workers
-A certain amount of the daily available tokens can be allocated to make development possible by means of workers.
+A certain amount of the daily available tokens can be allocated to make development possible by means of workers for projects funding.
 Anyone can set up a worker on BitShares Blockchain and ask for a daily allowance in BTS.
 If the BTS holders approve a particular worker, the BTS are transferred from the daily budget.
 A Soft-limit defines the maximum amount of the daily budget that is given to all approved workers.
 Consequently, those workers that have received more votes from BTS holders will receive their funds first.
 This means that workers, even if approved, may not be funded if the aforementioned threshold is hit.
 Furthermore, workers constantly stand under the scrutiny of the BTS holders who can disapprove (e.g. fire) workers that do not deliver.

-## Transaction Fees & Fee Schedule
+## Fees
 Additional to block production and project funding which can drain tokens from the working budget, there are transaction fees paid by users of BitShares Blockchain that go back into the working budget.
 As a consequence, the total amount of BTS in the working budget as well as the total in- and out-flow highly varies over time.
 However, if compared to most proof-of-work-based Blockchains that constantly reward a (more or less) fixed amount of tokens to miners, BitShares Blockchain has a chance to have the working budget grow and consequently the circulating supply shrink.
 This is the case if the total transactions fees outweigh the tokens used for block production and project funding.

 While, the BTS holders have choices to either increase or decrease the funds used for block production and project funding, the committee has the choice to adapt the transaction fees by means of updating the fee schedule.
 In contrast to other Blockchains, BitShares

 Blockchain comes with fixed fees instead of a fee market5.
 The schedule defines which feature of the Blockchain requires which amount of transaction fee for using it.

-## Legality of the BTS token
+## Legality
-It is worth noting that BitShares Blockchain is not a traditional registered entity and has no seat.
-The core token BTS does not imply any ownership rights.
-The core token merely serves as a utility for governance, arranging transaction fees and operating other features that are solely implemented on BitShares Blockchain.
+As an infrastructure; BitShares Blockchain is a platform built using an open source code, running by elected nodes (witnesses) from all over the world, it is similar to Bitcoin and Ethereum as an infrastructure, BitShares is not a company nor a trademark or a brand, BitShares Blockchain doesn't have a legal responsibilities as a platform nor as code; users of BitShares Blockchain might have responsibilities or legal obligations for using it toward their legal jurisdiction depending on their own usage and the means behind it. legal entities cannot claim legal responsibilities of an open source code nor a decentralized Blockchain platform, they can operate client interfaces that is interfacing with the Blockchain and can bind to a legal partnerships for the sake of validating Blockchain certain data or can providing services on top of Blockchain platform through their own client interfaces which is interfacing with Blockchain using their own channels, internet domains, witness nodes or API nodes.

+BTS the utility token of BitShares Blockchain is used as utility for Blockchain operations fees and as power to participate in assigning active committee Blockchain users, assigning active witness nodes of Blockchain users and vote to issue utility token for development workers which are submitted by Blockchain users.